Mercedes-Benz Vision EQXX: Battery and powertrain

 The EQXX's lithium-ion battery pack and drivetrain were largely developed in partnership with Mercedes AMG High Performance Powertrains.
-Several changes were made to optimise the powertrain, starting off with redesigning the inverter, now incorporating Onsemi's silicon carbide anodes, along with the engine control unit being almost identical to the one utilised in the Mercedes-AMG ONE.
+Several changes were made to optimise the efficiency of the powertrain, starting off with redesigning the inverter, now incorporating Onsemi's silicon carbide anodes, along with the engine control unit being almost identical to the one utilised in the Mercedes-AMG ONE.
 In order to increase energy density, Mercedes also introduced a new method of packing the individual cells in the battery pack called cell-to-pack.
 Cell-to-pack creates tighter packaging because the cells themselves are not separated into modules, but instead are directly placed into the battery pack itself without any sort of physical partition.
-A sugar cane-carbon fibre composite forms the lid of the 'OneBox', a structure which compartmentalises the electrical components, and is said to weigh 1091 lbs.
+A sugar cane-carbon fibre composite forms the lid of the 'OneBox', a structure which compartmentalises the electrical components and is said to weigh 1091 lbs.
 The cell-to-pack method of packaging is often found in Formula One, including Mercedes' own cars.
 Mercedes worked together with their suppliers to reduce the battery pack's weight by 30%, reduce the size by half compared to a contemporary Mercedes-Benz EQS, and increase cell energy density by 20%.
 Lightweight brake discs fashioned from aluminium possess regenerative braking capabilities to further extend the EQXX's range.

-A single-speed direct-drive transmission transfers power from the battery pack to the radial flux motor situated at the rear axle, which produces 150 kW.
+A single-speed direct-drive transmission transfers power from the battery pack to the radial flux motor located at the rear axle, which produces 150 kW.
 A cooling plate situated below the car provides a passive method of heat transfer, with shutters that can be adjusted to control airflow.
 A radiator is still present should there be a need for extreme heat or intense climate control.
 The EQXX also uses a 900-volt architecture, which allows for a lower electric current.
 A lower current reduces Joule heating caused by copper loss, despite the EQXX's relatively thinner cabling.
 As a result of the powertrain optimisations, the EQXX is said to have parasitic loss of only 5%, i.e. 95% of the energy from the battery is transferred to the wheels, with 5% lost during the energy transfer to things such as the gearbox.

-The EQXX also has DC fast charging, with Mercedes claiming the ability to add 300 km of range within 15 minutes.
+The EQXX features DC fast charging, with Mercedes claiming the ability to add 300 km of range within 15 minutes.
 Despite this capability, the charging port was sealed during the EQXX's long-range demonstration runs to prevent tampering.